 Super shoes do not work for every runner.
 Be sure that the shoes feel comfortable for you and work for your budget.
 (Here’s how to know if carbon plate shoes are worth the cost.)
 It is recommended to test them during a few runs in training by starting on shorter workouts and building up to one long run.

-Foster Self-Belief in Your Abilities
+5. Foster Self-Belief in Your Abilities

 During the race itself, practice self-belief through positive self-talk.
 Research indicates that how you talk to yourself directly impacts performance outcomes.
 A 2015 study in the International Journal of Sports Physiology and Performance found that endurance athletes who used motivational self-talk had higher power output and oxygen uptake at the same RPE – which resulted in faster time trial performances.
 The effect compounds if you speak compassionately to yourself in the second-person.
 A 2019 randomized controlled trial in the Journal of Sports Science found a statistically significant improvement in time trial performance when participants used second-person self-talk vs first-person self-talk.

-Importantly: even if it takes you a few tries to qualify for the Boston Marathon, do not lose your self-belief.
+Importantly: Even if it takes you a few tries to qualify for the Boston Marathon, do not lose your self-belief.
 Do not lose your grit or resilience.
 Patience, hard training, and smart racing will pay off.

-Refine Your Pacing Repeatedly in Training
+6. Refine Your Pacing Repeatedly in Training

-Your pacing on race day can make or break your marathon.
+This wouldn’t be a very helpful Boston Marathon training guide if I didn’t acknowledge how your pacing on race day can make or break your marathon.
 Hitting the wall can occur due to poor nutrition (see more below) – or it can be due to overzealous pacing in the early miles.
 Generally speaking, most runners benefit from a slightly controlled start (10-20 sec/mile slower in the first couple miles) and then even pacing for the remainder of the race.
 Trying to bank miles sets you up for a slow final 10K, while aiming for a huge negative split can be difficult for even the fittest runner.

 You also want to go into the marathon with an appropriate pace goal.
 If your goal is qualify for Boston Marathon, you should not automatically set BQ pace as your marathon pace.
 Instead, base your marathon pace goals on your training.
 Threshold runs and marathon pace runs will provide you with a clear idea of your fitness.
 (You can use this marathon pace chart to set your goal pace.)
 It’s better to race at your first and take a few marathons to BQ than to consistently crash and burn.